jlyonsmith/HowTo/Install/Rust.md

 ## Linking

-The native linker on most platforms is really slow.
+The native linker on most platforms is slow.
 The `lld` linker which is part of LLVM is faster.
 Install it on macOS with `homebrew install lld` and on Linux with `apt install lld`.

 You can get Rust to use it by doing: